cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/userManagement.md

 1. Click **Add** button in the widget.
 2. Specify a name for the user.
    The name must contain at least five alphanumeric characters and begin with a letter.
-It can also include the following characters `-`, `_`, or `.`.
+It can also include the following characters: `-`, `_` or `.`.
 3. Specify a password for the user, then confirm it.
    The password must contain at least five alphanumeric characters and begin with a letter.
-It can also include the following characters `-`, `_`, or `.`.
+It can also include the following characters: `-`, `_` or `.`.
 4. Check **Admin** checkbox to assign the user administrator privileges.
 In order to have access to specific tenants in the system, the user will also need to be explicitly assigned with those tenants, and have a tenant-specific role for each of them.
 For more information about the roles and the differences between them, see Roles-Management section.
 5. Select tenant(s) from **Tenants** list and assign a tenant-specific role(s) for the user.
 6. Click **Add**.